 We’ve all done it.
-You’ve typed a web address into your browser’s address bar and hit go, only to find you’ve mistyped part of the URL and got into the website but to a page that doesn’t actually exist.
+You’ve typed a web address into your browser’s address bar and hit go, only to find you’ve mistyped part of the URL and got into the website looking for a page that doesn’t actually exist.
 Commonly you’ll see a page that reads “404 Error” “webpage doesn’t exist” or something like that.

 Many sites use a default 404 error page as provided by their web host.
 Such pages tend to be fairly formal and bland, but there is the opportunity for web designers to be a little more creative with such pages.
 Some really good examples are provided over at Smashing Magazine and are worth a look.